 Civil Engineering (MEng)

 The Bachelor of Science in Civil Engineering degree will provide a student with the basis to be able to complete the Master of Engineering (MEng) in Civil Engineering degree.
-The Master of Engineering degree is accredited by the Engineering Accreditation Commission of ABET, Inc.
+The Master of Engineering in Civil Engineering degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.

-Since the MEng is accredited as part of a five-year program with one-year of co-op experience, it is not typically well-suited for students who have not matriculated through the preceding four years at Speed School.
-Therefore, almost all students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.
+Since the Civil Engineering MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Civil Engineering bachelor degree program at Speed School.
+Therefore, students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.

 Master of Engineering Program Educational Objectives